Landwash Brewery is a craft brewery located in Mount Pearl Newfoundland

 Landwash Brewery opened in December 2018 at 181 Commonwealth Avenue in the city of Mount Pearl in the Avalon Metro Region of Newfoundland.
 We brew flavour-forward beers inspired by modern American craft beer and serve it in our beer-hall style taproom where you can also grab some food from Saucy Mouth Food Truck.

 ABOUT THE TAPROOM

 Order at the bar, share a table, and enjoy.
-Our taproom has a capacity of 48 people and serves all of our beer as well as rotating guest taps from our favourite Newfoundland Craft Breweries as well as Kombucha from The St. John's Fermentary.
+Our taproom has a capacity of 48 people and serves all of our beer as well as rotating guest tap from our favourite Newfoundland Craft Breweries as well as Kombucha from The St. John's Fermentary, Cider from the Newfoundland Cider Company, and wine by the can from Benjamin Bridge.
 Food is available from Saucy Mouth Food Truck who are located within our building at 181 Commonwealth Ave, Mount Pearl.
 Our hours are listed on the side of this page.

 About our Retail